Gary S. Wilmer RAMI

 Access RAMI Dropbox

 Gary S. Wilmer founded RAM Magazine, Rockford area music monthly in 1981.
-From that year forward the publication grew in stature to become one of this regions most appreciated sources of modern music information and influence.
-When Gary died October 16, 1994, his knowledge and assistance to, and his recognition of, local musicians continued in three major ways.
-First, his magazine is still published and now embraces all of the arts.
-Second, his commitment to On The Waterfront lives on in each year of the festivals success.
-Third, the RAMIs, the Rockford Area Music Industry Awards, which he was instrumental in founding, will hold its fifteenth annual ceremony in 2006.
+From that year forward the publication grew in stature to become one of this region's most appreciated sources of modern music information and influence.
+When Gary died October 16, 1994, his knowledge and assistance to, and his recognition of, local musicians continued in major ways.
+His magazine is still published and now embraces all of the arts.
+The RAMIs, the Rockford Area Music Industry Awards, which he was instrumental in founding, will hold its thirty-second annual ceremony in 2023.

-For the past fifteen years the Rockford Area Music Industry awards ceremony has raised funds for the RAMI Music Scholarship.
-The Gary Wilmer Memorial Trust of the Community Foundation of Northern Illinois was established in June, 1996 in fond memory of Gary.
-Since Gary spent much of his life helping those involved in music, the RAMI permanent committee felt it appropriate to establish this memorial trust to help, in part, fund the RAMI Music Scholarship.
-It is the sincere hope of the RAMI scholarship committee that the recipients of this scholarship will carry on Garys legacy with pride.
+For many years, the Rockford Area Music Industry awards ceremony has raised funds for the RAMI Music Scholarship.
+The Gary Wilmer Memorial Trust of the Community Foundation of Northern Illinois was established in June 1996 in fond memory of Gary.
+Since Gary spent much of his life helping those involved in music, the RAMI permanent committee felt it appropriate to establish this memorial trust to help fund the RAMI Music Scholarship.
+It is the sincere hope of the RAMI scholarship committee that the recipients of this scholarship will carry on Gary's legacy with pride.